 You might see bigger changes in your credit score if there were major changes to your accounts.
 For example, a late payment could cause a recognizable drop in your credit score.
 Understandably so, since your payment history is 35% of your credit score.

 Your credit score might increase, too.
-Additional late payments, decrease in your credit utilization, aging accounts, or deletion of negative information can all result in improvements to your credit score.
+A decrease in your credit utilization, aging accounts, or deletion of negative information can all result in improvements to your credit score.

-If you're gauging credit score fluctuations, you have to make sure you’re looking at the same credit scoring model based on the same credit report.
+If you're watching credit score fluctuations, you have to make sure you’re looking at the same credit scoring model based on the same credit report.
 While you only have three major credit reports, there are countless credit scoring models based on those reports.
-You can’t get a good gauge of how your credit score is moving if you’re looking at different credit reports or different scoring models.
+It's tough to get a grasp on how your credit score moves if you use different credit reports or different credit score models.

 The best way to track your credit score over a period of time is to use the same credit score from the same bureau every time.
-Services like CreditKarma.com and CreditSesame.com give you free credit score monitoring so you can easily watch your credit score movement.
+For example, services like CreditKarma.com and CreditSesame.com offer you free credit score monitoring so you can easily watch your credit score movement.

 Should You Be Worried?

 Small credit score fluctuations typically aren’t a big deal, especially if you’re not planning to apply for a credit card or loan anytime soon.
-However, an unexpected big drop in your credit score is worth investigating, even more so if you’re planning a major loan application in the coming weeks or months.
+However, an unexpectedly large drop in your credit score is worth investigating, even more so if you’re planning a major loan application in the coming weeks or months.
 A lower credit score can affect the terms you're approved for and can even lead to you being denied.

 Review your credit report to see what’s changed recently.
 Has a late payment been added?
 Was one of your credit limits cut?
 Was an account closed?
 Have you recently applied for new credit?